Frequently Asked Questions

 For example, a candidate may see a question similar to the following:

 “Calculate the volume in mL of 20X TAE Buffer required to make 1500 mL of 1X TAE Buffer.
-On your answer grid, record the correct amount.”
+Record the correct amount below.”

 C1V1 = C2V2